globalbao/terraform-azurerm-policy/docs/pattern-using-count.md

 ## Steps

-1. Define a variable list
+1. Define a variable list containing tag keys
-2. Deploy a resource multiple times based on the length of the variable list
+2. Create a resource multiple times based on the length of the variable list
 3. Reference all values from the variable list using [count.index]

-### 1 - Define a variable list
+### 1 - Define a variable list containing tag keys

-Create a variable list for tag keys and provide default values if desired.
+First, within your policy definition module, define a variable list containing your tag keys.

 ```hcl
 variable "mandatory_tag_keys" {